Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Flag bundle associated to a -torsor

 \subsection{$G$-torsors}

-In this subsection, $G$ is a connected split reductive group over $k$, $P \subset G$ is a parabolic subgroup and $X$ is a $k$-scheme.
+In this subsection, $k$ can be an algebraically closed field of any characteristic, $G$ is a connected split reductive group over $k$, $P \subset G$ is a parabolic subgroup and $X$ is a $k$-scheme.
 If $Y$ is a scheme, we denote $\Mod(\Oc_Y)$ the abelian category of $\Oc_Y$-module on $Y$ and $\Loc(\Oc_Y) \subset \Mod(\Oc_Y)$ the fully faithful additive subcategory of locally free $\Oc_Y$-module of finite rank. \begin{definition} Let $E$ be a $G$-torsor over $X$.
 We define the flag bundle of type $P$ of $E$ to be the scheme $\Fc_P(E)$ over $X$ that represents the functor whose $S$-points are $P$-reduction of $E \times_X S$ over $S$. \end{definition} \begin{definition} Let $V$ be an algebraic representation of $G$ and $E$ a $G$-torsor over $X$.
 We define the contracted product of $E$ and $V$ over $G$ to be the representable quotient $X$-scheme

 where $\underline{V}$ is the $k$-vector space scheme associated to $V$ and $G$ acts on functorial points by $g(v,e) = (gv,ge)$.
 Note that the structure of $k$-vector space on $V$ endows $V\times^G E$ with a structure of vector bundle of rank $\dim_k V$ over $X$. \end{definition} \begin{definition} Let $E$ be a $G$-torsor over $X$.
 We define a functor